 ‘Christmas Flintstone’ is only predated as a TV yuletide cartoon by Abe Levitow’s 10,000 drawings that were photographed to become Mr. Magoo’s Christmas Carol (December 18, 1962).
 But there were Christmas-theme Flintstones comic strips at the same time.
 The first one below is from December 24, 1964, the next one from the following day.
 You’ll note the presence of the cat that was seen more in the credits than the actual cartoons.

 Joe and Bill’s first effort at a seasonal cartoon is far from perfect.
 It comes to an abrupt halt for an unnecessary Dino song (Hanna-Barbera owned a record label at the time, we cynically point out).
-It features the screechy tones of Joe Barbera’s squeeze, Gerry Johnson.
-And there’s that message of commercialism, with product placement in the last shot of Flintstone Building Blocks (which my dad got me as a present one year).
-But it’s fine for once-a-year viewing.
-Hanna and Barbera tried to mine perennial Christmas gold again in 1977 and 1994 with tedious results.
+It features the squealy tones of Gerry Johnson as Bea Benaderet had been replaced.
+And there’s that message of commercialism, with product placement in the last shot of Flintstone Building Blocks (which my dad gave as a present one year).
+But it’s fine for once-a-year viewing around the Yuletide season.
+Hanna and Barbera tried to mine perennial Christmas gold again in 1977 and 1994.
+Both strike me as tedious.
 Perhaps it’s significant that both of them were missing one thing that made the original worth watching—Alan Reed.